Tales of the Chesapeake – 5 topics that you may not know about:

 - Prisoners at the camp were kept in the “bull pen,” a 1,000-square-foot area surrounded by a 14-foot-high stockade with guard posts.
 The prisoners endured squalid conditions with contaminated water, mosquito infestations, and only thin tents for shelter.
 When high tide came, the low-lying bull pen would flood, often creating knee-deep mud and swamp-like conditions.
 Of course, mosquitos were an ever-present threat.

 - The prison population ballooned from 9,153 in December of 1863 to about 20,000 by June of 1865 – more than double the number that the camp was designed to hold.
-It’s estimated that by the end of the war, over 50,000 Confederate men had been housed at the camp.
+It’s estimated that by the end of the war, over 50,000 Confederate men had been confined to the camp.
 Over 4,000 were buried in the marshes, victims of starvation, typhoid, smallpox and brutal weather.
 Many believe that the camp is haunted today, and the lighthouse is considered to be one of the most haunted in America.
-Figures have been seen running from the camp on dark and foggy nights.
+Ghostly figures are said to have been seen running from the camp on dark and foggy nights.

 3. The Ghost Fleet